 GHC has made significant strides in developing relevant and user-friendly dashboards and other data sources to support student achievement, student success, and the College Priorities.
-As mentioned is Section 2, the College has developed an equity index and peer comparison data to help put into context its data.
+As mentioned in Section 2, the College has utilized an equity index to better understand equity gaps, as well as peer comparison data to have a broader context for the progress and success of GHC's students.
 Next steps in this area include continuing to identify and obtain peer data from colleges outside of Washington State and working to build additional dashboard views that allow for data exploration by all employees.
 The College will continue to provide disaggregated progress and success metrics while protecting student information.